sap1ens/sap1ens-blog/source/_posts/2014-05-27-selenium-webdriver-as-a-deadly-weapon.markdown

 ### File download

 There is one problem that Selenium Webdriver can't solve.
-Usually, when you click to download button you see the OS modal window.
-Unfortunately browser driver can't handle OS windows.
+Usually, when you click to a download button you see the OS modal window.
+Unfortunately, driver can't handle OS windows.
 But there is a solution for this problem - create your own file downloader and pass session information to it, like cookies and other headers.
 Example with Apache HttpClient and Scala:
 ``` scala
 object FileDownloader {
     val defaultUserAgent = "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_9_2) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/34.0.1847.131 Safari/537.36"